 BYD Seal Charging Slowly?
 800V LFP Explained Here

 Your BYD Seal has an impressive 150kW DC capability and 800V architecture, but you are not seeing those numbers on the charger display.
-The Seal uses an LFP battery, which is safe to charge to 100% daily but is significantly more sensitive to cold than NMC chemistry.
+The Seal uses an LFP battery, which the manufacturer generally allows to be charged to 100%, but LFP is significantly more sensitive to cold than NMC chemistry.
 Without preconditioning, winter charging can be frustratingly slow.
 Here is what affects your speed and how to improve it.

 Quick Diagnosis